-othing is more important to you than your health and the health of your family.
+Nothing is more important to you than your health and the health of your family.
 If you or your loved ones were to experience worrying symptoms, private medical insurance can offer reassurance and control at a difficult time.

-Private medical insurance (often also referred to as 'health insurance') is an insurance policy that covers the costs of private healthcare, from diagnosis to treatment.
+Private medical insurance (often also referred to as health insurance) gives you access to private healthcare for conditions that develop after your policy has started.
+One of the main benefits of private medical insurance is the speed of access to medical treatment.